Andy Beshear: Crime

 Beshear signed an executive order completely restoring the voting rights, and right to hold public office, of 180,315 Kentuckians who had been convicted of nonviolent felonies.
 As of 2021, he had restored rights to more felons than any other governor in American history.

 In March 2021, Beshear signed a law that allows judges to decide whether to transfer minors 14 and older to adult court if they are charged with a crime involving a firearm.
 Previously, judges were required to send juveniles to adult court to be prosecuted for a felony if a firearm was involved.

 Also in March 2021, after the Kentucky legislature passed a bill to make it a crime to cause $500 or more damage to a rental property, Beshear vetoed the bill.
 The Kentucky House (74–18) and Senate (28–8) overrode his veto.

-Beshear has said he supports the death penalty.
+In January 2022, Beshear proposed and signed a budget allocating funds to equip Kentucky State Police with body cameras.

+Beshear has said he supports the death penalty in some cases, saying, "there are some crimes so terrible and some people so dangerous that I do believe this law needs to continue to be on the books."
+But despite political pressure, he has refused to authorize any executions as governor, saying, "Kentucky does not currently have, nor can it obtain, the drugs necessary to carry out lethal injection executions."

+Data centers

+On August 5, 2026, Beshear issued an executive order establishing strict rules on data center development.
+It requires developers to submit a plan demonstrating their facilities will not raise electricity costs for local families and directs the Kentucky Public Service Commission to prevent utilities from passing data center infrastructure costs on to consumers.
+The order also prevents data center developments that affect air quality, water quality, wetlands, or other natural resources.
+Developers must also pay their fair share of state, local and school taxes, alongside transparent engagement with local communities.

+Beshear called for ending all state tax incentives for data centers, saying: "I don't think data centers need incentives.
+I don't think we should be providing them, and so I would certainly support rolling back any of that."